 Everything You Always Wanted to Know About Metformin, But Were Afraid to Ask

 Starting on metformin?
-My journey as a type 2 of learning how to deal with side effects, “faux lows,” and learning more about this therapy
+My journey with type 2 diabetes on learning how to deal with side effects, “faux lows,” and learning more about this therapy.

 When I was first diagnosed with type 2 diabetes at the age of 58, my doctor immediately put me on metformin, a medication I didn’t know much about.

 I soon learned why metformin is considered the first line of defense for people with the condition, as it is safe, effective, and affordable.
 It’s not linked to weight gain and it puts very little stress on the internal organs.
 I also read that metformin has side effects for some people.